solemnsky/solemnsky-js/README.md

 To define a mode, a constructor must be exported along with the following prototypical methods:

-### initialisation and simulation
+### initialisation

+	- init(initdata): called exactly once at the beginning of the game, with an init string (for instance, players already in the game and the map being used)

 	- makeInitData(key): this provides an initial piece of initdata, given a key

-	- init(initdata): this is called exactly once at the beginning of the game, with an initkey, which defines what the new client has to know about the game
+	- describeState(): describes the state of the game to a new player

+### update loop

 	- step(delta): this is called at ~60Hz, and is supplied with the delta time since its last call.
 Its intention is to step the game world forward, simulating all game mechanics.

-	- hasEnded(): has the game ended?

-### joining and quitting
+### discrete networking

-	- join(nick, <id>): this is called when a player joins the game, and should return a 'player id' through which the player can be identified (used in other methods).
-A manual id may be specified as second parameter.
+	- join(nick, id): this is called when a player joins the game, and should return a 'player id' through which the player can be identified (used in other methods).
+The second parameter is optional, and defaults to the smallest available id.

 	- quit(id): this is called when a player of a certain id quits the game

-### rendering

-	- initRender(renderer): called exactly once at the beginning of a game, with a PIXI renderer
-	- stepRenderer(delta): called at ~60Hz, with the function of rendering the game world to the renderer with PIXI

-### assertions
+### "continuous" networking

 	- clientAssert(id): make an assertion to be sent from a client to the server (sent at ~20Hz)

 	- serverAssert(): make an assertion to be sent from the server to all clients (sent at ~20Hz)

-### merging snapshots

 	- clientMerge(id, snap): merge an assertion sent from the server to a client
 	- serverMerge(id, snap): merge an assertion sent from a client to the server

-### information to new clients

-	- describeState(): describes the state of the game to a new player
+### misc

 	- modeId: the id of the mode, to check if a client and a server are compatible

+	- hasEnded(): has the game ended?

+  - acceptKey(id, key, state): player id puts a key into a state (input for clients)

+## rendering (defined in seperate file, only for clients)

+	- initRender(renderer): called exactly once at the beginning of a game, with a PIXI renderer

+	- stepRenderer(delta): called at ~60Hz, with the function of rendering the game world to the renderer with PIXI

 ## top-level control structures